 This distribution contains the sixth public release of the Independent JPEG Group's free JPEG software.
-You are welcome to redistribute this software and to use it for any purpose, subject to the conditions under LEGAL ISSUES, below.
+You are welcome to redistribute this software and

 Serious users of this software (particularly those incorporating it into larger programs) should contact IJG at jpeg-info@uunet.uu.net to be added to our electronic mailing list.
 Mailing list members are notified of updates and have a chance to participate in technical discussions, etc.